St Peter's Roman Catholic Church, Liverpool: Background

 In 1783, it passed out of the hands of the Jesuits into those of another learned Order, that of St. Benedict.
 In 1758, the chapel in Edmund Street had been destroyed during a riot, and a new building took its place in Lumber Street, of which no trace remains, its place now being held in Highfield Street by the fine Church planned by Augustus Welby Pugin, when that great designer's influence was beginning to be felt in the revival of Gothic architecture.
 Father Archibald MacDonald, O.S.B., was the first Benedictine attached to St. Mary's, in 1783, and it was he, who in 1788, founded St. Peter's.
 One hundred years ago, the site of St. Peter's, now pressed by closely clustered dwellings, factories and warehouses, had a rural environment.
 The choice of the spot on which to build the new church incurred for the zealous monk the mild displeasure of his superiors, who suggested it was too far out of town.
 Still, there St. Peter's was built, and there it still stands to-day.

-Prominent on the venerable church are white marble memorials of departed Priests, who have ministered there.
+Prominent on the church are white marble memorials of departed Priests, who have ministered there.

 On the Founder's monument we read: "In the vaults of this chapel are deposited the remains of the Rev. Archibald MacDonald, who departed this life on the 29 July 1814, aged 78 years.
 The founder of this chapel, and for a period of 26 years its liberal, intelligent and revered pastor, to whose memory the Catholicks of Liverpool erect this monument.—R.I.P."